openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 1. Warning
     1. Event: A violation involving a single incident or series of incidents.
-    2. Consequence: A private, written warning from the communitymModerators.
+    2. Consequence: A private, written warning from the community moderators.
     3. Repair: Examples of repair include a private written apology, acknowledgement of responsibility, and seeking clarification on expectations.
 2. Temporarily Limited Activities
     1. Event: A repeated incidence of a violation that previously resulted in a warning, or the first incidence of a more serious violation.